-- Use Screen Off mode when you're not using the live display but still recording. - Turn off the microphone and use the Sleep mode when you don't need to be recording but would like the detector to be ready to record quickly. - Turn the GPS and WiFi off when not in use. - Turn down the screen brightness. - Use Manual mode to only record files you need.
+- Use Screen Off mode when you're not using the live display but still recording. - Turn off the microphone and use the Sleep mode when you don't need to be recording but would like the detector to be ready to record quickly. - Turn down the screen brightness. - Use Manual mode to only record files you need.